vmware-tanzu/tanzu-framework/README.md

 [comment]: <> (TODO &#40;hyayi&#41;: Add link to Josh's Contents of The Tanzu Core Repository doc after its merged)

 ## Getting Started
 The best way to get started with the Tanzu CLI is to see it in action.

 Get bootstrapped with the CLI getting started [guide](docs/cli/getting-started.md).

 ## How to contribute
 Check out the [contribution guidelines](CONTRIBUTING.md) to learn more about how to contribute.

+## Troubleshooting
+Reference our [troubleshooting](docs/dev/troubleshooting.md) tips if you find yourself in need of more debug options.

+## Roadmap
+Check out the Core projects [Roadmap](ROADMAP.md), and consider contributing!